 The Company has adhered to the accepted principles of corporate social responsibility by continuing to support the Community in Cottonera.
-The Company has also supported events organised by the Local Council of Birgu, namely Birgu by Candlelight and the 450th anniversary event commemorating the Great Siege of Malta.
-Further, the Company has continued its collaboration with the Malta Maritime Museum.
+The Company has also supported events organised by the Local Council of Birgu, namely Birgu by Candlelight and Christmas activities for children and elderly people.
+Further, the Company has continued its collaboration with the Malta Maritime Museum, whilst providing financial support to NGO's such as Puttinu Cares and Community Chest Fund.